Read all of the information below before applying to become a Lexington firefighter.

 - or call IO Solutions directly at 1-800-343-HIRE (4473)

-Candidate Physical Agility Test Dates-
+Candidate Physical Agility Testing

-- The Candidate Physical Ability Test (CPAT) will be given only to those individuals with passing scores of at least 70 percent on the written exam.
+- The Candidate Physical Ability Test (CPAT) will be given only to those individuals with passing scores of at least 70% on the written exam.
 Those progressing to the physical ability test must pass it or possess a valid CPAT card issued in the last 12 months (as of the date of your oral interview) in order to advance in the hiring process.
 A copy of your CPAT card will be collected at your oral interview.

 - The job of a firefighter is one of the most physically demanding jobs in North America.
 It requires high levels of cardiopulmonary endurance, muscular strength and muscular endurance.
 The CPAT consists of eight critical physical tasks that simulate actual job duties.
 This test is physically demanding and requires that you be physically fit to be successful.
-Tasks include stair climb, hose drag, equipment carry, ladder rise and extension, forcible entry, search, rescue, and ceiling breach and pull.
+Tasks include stair climb, hose drag, equipment carry, ladder raise and extension, forcible entry, search, rescue, and ceiling breach and pull.

 - You may take any of the CPATs offered or you may present a valid CPAT card issued to you in the last 12 months (as of the date of your oral interview).
 Visit the Kentucky Fire Commission for testing dates in Kentucky.

 - The CPAT is administered by the Kentucky Fire Commission.
-The Kentucky Fire Commission charges a fee of $125 for out-of-state firefighter candidates.
-In-state participants are free.

 - Only those individuals who passed the Candidate Physical Ability Test (CPAT) will be eligible to continue in the testing process.
 This group of applicants will be scheduled for an oral interview with a panel consisting of individuals within Lexington Fire and Emergency Services as well as a citizen from the community.